Home

 Place the turkey on top of the vegetables.

 Place it in the center of the oven of the oven.
 Bake at 350 degrees F. for 1 hour.
 Turn the oven down to 225 degrees F. and continue baking.
-After about 5 hours, start basting the turkey with the juices every 20 minutes or so (this will ensure a nice crisp and browned crust) until the turkey reaches 172 degrees F. in the thickest part of the thigh and 162 degrees F on the thickest part of the breast.
+After about an hour, start basting the turkey with the juices every 20 minutes or so (this will ensure a nice crisp and browned crust) until the turkey reaches 172 degrees F. in the thickest part of the thigh and 162 degrees F on the thickest part of the breast.

 **If you choose to stuff the turkey, it will take a considerable amount of time longer and make sure that your stuffing reaches a temperature of 165 degrees F.